suluke/cis/README.md

 * As much as I hate it, template literals have to be wrapped by a preprocessor macro (`CIS`)
 * There is no support (yet) for having `::compile` `constexpr`, i.e. in case that all your interpolated variables are known during comilation, the final string still has to be concatenated during runtime
+* Behavior on illegal input hasn't been tested at all yet.
+Error handling is a task kept for later

 ## About
 Working on a [sibling project](github.com/luckyxxl/hfg-webcam-particles) of our webapp [hfg-particles](https://github.com/suluke/hfg-particles)